-110 2.3 Blocking detection
+2.3 Blocking detection

 Blocking refers to quasi-stationary and persistent weather systems that obstruct the westerly flow.
 There are many ways to identify blocking using anomalies or meridional gradients of various fields, such as 500-hPa geopotential, potential vorticity or temperature (e.g. Tibaldi and Molteni, 1990; Pelly and Hoskins, 2003; Scherrer et al., 2006; Davini et al., 2012; Masato et al., 2012; Dunn-Sigouin and Son, 2013), and each method has its own shortcomings (Tyrlis et al., 2020).
-In this study, we use reversals in the meridional gradient of the geopotential height at 500 hPa (Z500) to identify blocks (Tibaldi and Molteni,

-- 115 use reversals in the meridional gradient of the geopotential height at 500 hPa (Z500) to identify blocks (Tibaldi and Molteni, 1990).
-We follow the criteria of Scherrer et al. (2006) and detect blocking, lasting for at least 5 days, by looking for Z500 meridional gradient reversals in 30° latitudinal bands ( $\pm 15^{\circ}$ ) around every latitude between 35 and 75°N. Blocked grid points are identified from daily data for both ERA-Interim and the HAPPI simulations using the models' original grids and the whole decade.
-An interpolation to a common grid before identifying blocking does not lead to substantial changes in the results (see - 120 Fig. S1 for NorESM1-HAPPI).
-Winter-time blocking climatologies are obtained by averaging all blocked grid points over time (excluding January, February 2006 and December 2015 to only keep full DJF seasons) and are expressed as a percentage of the number of winter days (90×9=810 days).
+In this study, we use reversals in the meridional gradient of the geopotential height at 500 hPa (Z500) to identify blocks (Tibaldi and Molteni, 1990).
+We follow the criteria of Scherrer et al. (2006) and detect blocking, lasting for at least 5 days, by looking for Z500 meridional gradient reversals in 30° latitudinal bands (±15°) around every latitude between 35 and 75°N. Blocking events Blocked grid points are identified from daily data for both ERA-Interim and the HAPPI simulations using the models' original grids and the whole decade.
+An interpolation to a common grid before identifying blocking does not lead to substantial changes in the results (see Fig. S1 for NorESM1-HAPPI).
+Blocking Winter-time blocking climatologies are obtained by averaging all blocked gridpoints over time and grid points over time (excluding January, February 2006 and December 2015 to only keep full DJF seasons) and are expressed as a fraction of time (in %percentage of the number of winter days (90×9=810 days).
 Greenland blocking days are defined when at least 10% of the area within 65-25°W/60-75°N (black box in Fig. 1f) is blocked.

 Although 10% was subjectively chosen, it appears to capture relevant Greenland blocking days.
-The numbers of blocked days for each of the nine winters within the decade are averaged to give the

-125 mean DJF Greenland blocking frequency for each member.
+The numbers of blocked days for each of the nine winters within the decade are averaged to give the mean DJF Greenland blocking frequency for each member.
 Composites of Greenland blocking are computed by averaging all days that exhibit blocking over Greenland.

-2.4 Rossby wave breaking detection
+130 2.4 Rossby wave breaking detection